WoltLab/docs.woltlab.com/pages/javascript/general-usage.md

 Fast forward a few years, the old API is still around and most important, it is actively being used by some components that have not been rewritten yet.
-This has been done for both to preserve backwards-compatibility and to avoid the significant amount of work that it requires to rewrite a component.
+This has been done to preserve the backwards-compatibility and to avoid the significant amount of work that it requires to rewrite a component.
 The components invoked on page initialization have all been rewritten to use the modern API, but some deferred objects that are invoked later during the page runtime may still